sparkfabrik/company-playbook/content/resources/training-resources.md

 Given the wide offering of topics on Udemy, more courses can be added in the future, even in non technical topics.

+> 1. Make sure you are [logged into GCloud](/guides/local-development-environment-configuration#log-into-gcloud) with your SparkFabrik account.
-> Head to [Udemy](https://www.udemy.com/join/login-popup/), then obtain access credentials through your SparkFabrik account, issuing this command into a terminal:
+> 2. Head to [Udemy](https://www.udemy.com/join/login-popup/), then obtain access credentials issuing this command into a terminal:
 >
 > ```bash
-> ..... the command ..... @TODO
+> gcloud secrets versions access "latest" --secret credentials-udemy --project sf-public-ring
 > ```

 #### Ultimate Courses

 On Ultimate Courses, you can access a set of very thoroghful and deep courses on Angular by Todd Motto.
 Those courses are very good for who wants to deepen his understanding of Angular, get the hang of it's internals and learning how to use NgRx (a reactive state management library).

+> 1. Make sure you are [logged into GCloud](/guides/local-development-environment-configuration#log-into-gcloud) with your SparkFabrik account.
-> Head to [Ultimate Courses](https://app.ultimatecourses.com), then obtain access credentials through your SparkFabrik account, issuing this command into a terminal:
+> 2. Head to [Ultimate Courses](https://app.ultimatecourses.com), then obtain access credentials issuing this command into a terminal:
 >
 > ```bash
-> ..... the command ..... @TODO
+> gcloud secrets versions access "latest" --secret credentials-ultimate-courses --project sf-public-ring
 > ```

 #### Drupalize.me